Jurij Bizjak: Prelate

-On May 13, 2000, he was appointed by Pope John Paul II as the a Titular Bishop of Gergis and Auxiliary Bishop of the Diocese of Koper.
-On July 5, 2000, he was consecrated as bishop by Bishop of Koper Metod Pirih and other prelates of the Roman Catholic Church in the Cathedral of the Assumption of the Blessed Virgin Mary in Koper.
+On 13 May 2000, he was appointed by Pope John Paul II as the a Titular Bishop of Gergis and Auxiliary Bishop of the Diocese of Koper.
+On 5 July 2000, he was consecrated as bishop by Bishop of Koper Metod Pirih and other prelates of the Roman Catholic Church in the Cathedral of the Assumption of the Blessed Virgin Mary in Koper.

-After retirement of his predecessor on May 26, 2012, he became the Diocesan Bishop of Koper.
+After retirement of his predecessor on 26 May 2012, he became the Diocesan Bishop of Koper and retired on 29 November 2024.

 Marko Rupnik

-On December 22, 2022, after revelations about alleged sexual abuse committed by Fr.
+On 22 December 2022, after revelations about alleged sexual abuse committed by Fr.
 Marko Rupnik, all of the bishops of Slovenia, including Bizjak, signed a letter condemning "all of Rupnik's acts of emotional, sexual, and spiritual violence and gross abuse of the sacrament of reconciliation" and stating "We support the superiors in their quest for truth and justice."

 Rupnik petitioned to leave the Jesuit Order in January 2023.
 According to November 2023 statements by Fr.
 Johan Verschueren, SJ, in March 2023, Bizjak contacted the Jesuit Order on his own initiative to say that he would offer Rupnik incardination if Rupnik were allowed to leave the Jesuits.
 The Jesuits informed Bizjak "exhaustively" about the complaints made against Rupnik.
 Rupnik's petition to leave the Jesuit Order was denied, but he was expelled from the Jesuits for disobedience soon after in June 2023.
 According to Verschueren, "We asked [Bizjak] whether he would change his opinion after having received the information.
 He apparently did not.”

 Rupnik was accepted into the diocese of Koper at the end of August 2023, a fact that was first reported and confirmed by the diocese in October 2023.